jpritikin/coach/content/docs/me/psychoactive/psilomethoxin.md

 ### Dosage

-There can be a lot of anxiety associated with the first use of a substance.
-I recommend starting with a low-to-medium [psycholytic](https://en.wikipedia.org/wiki/Psychedelic_therapy#Psycholytic_therapy) dose.
+Start with a low-to-medium [psycholytic](https://en.wikipedia.org/wiki/Psychedelic_therapy#Psycholytic_therapy) dose.
 In this dose range, there is practically no visual or cognitive distortion.
 The most obvious subjective effect is that you can no longer feel anxiety or boredom.